Collapse of Silicon Valley Bank: Instability

 A 2021 Federal Reserve review of the bank found several deficiencies in its risk management procedures.
 The bank failed to fix six citations issued by the Fed and was placed under a full supervisory review in July 2022.
 In the autumn, San Francisco Fed officials met with SVB senior leaders to discuss the bank's ability to raise cash in a crisis and possible exposure to losses as interest rates rose.
 Fed officials determined the bank was using flawed models that led SVB officers to incorrectly believe rising interest rates would increase the bank's interest revenue to substantially stabilize its financial condition.
 By early 2023, the Fed placed SVB in a "horizontal review" of its risk management procedures.

 In the week before the collapse, Moody's Investors Service reportedly informed SVB Financial, the bank's holding company, that it was facing a potential double-downgrade of its credit rating because of its unrealized losses.
 On March 8, 2023, SVB announced it had sold over $21 billion worth of its investments, borrowed $15 billion, and would hold an emergency sale of its stock to raise $2.25 billion, including $500 million to General Atlantic.
 JPMorgan Chase and Bank of America turned down opportunities to acquire the bank.
 Despite the steps taken by the bank, Moody's downgraded SVB on March 8.

-Investors at several venture capital firms, including executives at Peter Thiel's Founders Fund, Union Square Ventures and Coatue Management urged their portfolio companies to withdraw their deposits from the bank, with Founders Fund withrawing all of its funds from the bank by the morning of March 9.
+Investors at several venture capital firms, including executives at Peter Thiel's Founders Fund, Union Square Ventures and Coatue Management urged their portfolio companies to withdraw their deposits from the bank, with Founders Fund withdrawing all of its funds from the bank by the morning of March 9.
 By the close of business that day, customers had withdrawn $42 billion, leaving the bank with a negative cash balance of about $958 million.
 Among the financial services companies receiving money from SVB customers were Brex, JPMorgan Chase, Morgan Stanley and First Republic Bank.
 The value of SVB's shares plummeted until a trading halt was implemented on the morning of March 10.

 On February 27, SVB Financial Group CEO Greg Becker sold 12,451 shares of company stock, worth $3.6 million, through an executive trading plan that he filed with the SEC under Rule 10b5-1 on January 26.
 The rule has been criticized as a loophole allowing for insider trading.
 Beginning April 1, the SEC will require a minimum 90-day cooling period for most executive trading plans.